jeromeOlivier/valerie/misc/SCOPE_OF_WORK.md

    4. view an order history (order id, email, date, order items and total).
       1. if order is for a pdf, included is customer name and email
       2. if order is for a paper copy, included is customer name, email and address as well as delivery status

+### technology

+caching with NodeCache: once an update is made to the site via the admin portal, the cache for that page is updated to reduce calls to the database.